 Lewis’ pamphlet’s was titled “A Report of the Mysterious Noises Heard in the House of John D. Fox, in Hydesville, Arcadia, Wayne County.”
 One paragraph in his introduction fairly well sums up the conclusions of the neighbors and other involved parties:

 “One individual may easily be made the dupe of appearances and sounds, which to him are unaccountable; but when hundreds of intelligent people come up and certify, as in this case, their statements are entitled to our confidence.
 They all unite in saying that they have heard these noises, at different times, in this house; that they have made a long and thorough investigation in order to ascertain the cause, but are wholly unable to gain any satisfactory information,–that in their opinion it cannot be owing to chance, or produced by any human being through the agency of ventriloquism or deceptive sounds; and we are bound, by the confidence which we all have in each other in our worldly transactions, to place some degree of reliance in their representation.”

 The particular poltergeist in the Fox’s home was unusual in that residents of the house who had lived there prior to the Foxes (but after the Bells) had reported seeing a ghost which may have later transformed itself into the rapping poltergeist.
-The ghost was described as follows by Jane Lap about a year before the Foxes moved into the house:
+The ghost was described as follows by Jane Lap who lived there about a year before the Foxes moved into the house:

 “The man stood facing me when I saw him.
 He did not speak, nor did I hear any noise at any time, like a person walking or moving about in the room.
 He had on grey pants, black frock coat and black cap.
 He was about middling size, I should think.”